Start Learning Early

 Come along, join in, share, have fun and leave with a buzz to take back to your workplace.

 Practitioner’s Handbook on Technology Implementation for People with Visual Impairments

-Through collaborative learning opportunities, as well as hands on experiences with a variety of assistive technology solutions, we will explore a variety of hot topics.
-These will include: Remote assistive technology training and support, assistive technology solutions to meet the needs of people with visual impairments and other disabilities, informed choice, configuring Windows for compatibility with screen reading technology, built-in and free assistive technology solutions for a variety of operating systems and devices, Google Chromebook and G Suite accessibility features, smartphone and tablet accessibility, voice assistant technology, and more.
+This training will include collaborative learning opportunities and hands on experiences with a variety of AT solutions.
+Topics will include: Remote assistive technology training and support, AT solutions to meet the needs of people with visual impairments and other disabilities, configuring Windows for compatibility with AT, built-in and free AT solutions, Google accessibility, etc.

 Participants will learn about technology solutions to meet the needs of people with visual impairments, as well as other disabilities.
 For people who need speech or voice recognition in addition to screen reading technologies, due to learning disabilities, physical disabilities, or other purposes, a number of options will be demonstrated and discussed.
 Other features will be explored as applicable for people with physical disabilities, including using sticky keys, using switch enabled devices, and using specialized devices, such as alternative mice and keyboards.
 Options for people who are hearing impaired or deaf, as well as visually impaired will also be demonstrated.